iBehave-CADRE/DrosoMenu/Arduino_Firmware/README.md

 - **No Movement:** Check pin assignments and wiring.
 - **Incorrect Positioning:** Recalibrate PWM values for each position.
 - **Serial Communication Issues:** Ensure baud rate matches between Arduino and host computer.

+## Key Functions Used in DrosoMenu.ino

+The Arduino firmware uses several built-in functions to control hardware and handle communication:

+### `Serial.begin(baudrate)`
+Initializes serial communication between the Arduino and the host computer.
+**Usage in DrosoMenu:**
+`Serial.begin(115200);` sets the communication speed to 115200 bits per second, allowing fast and reliable data transfer for real-time experimental control.

+### `pinMode(pin, mode)`
+Configures a specified pin to behave as either an input or output.
+**Usage in DrosoMenu:**
+Used to set actuator and synchronization pins as outputs so they can control hardware devices.

+### `digitalWrite(pin, value)`
+Sets a digital pin to HIGH (5V) or LOW (0V).
+**Usage in DrosoMenu:**
+Controls the Z axis actuator (binary movement: all in or all out).

+### `analogWrite(pin, value)`
+Outputs a PWM (pulse-width modulation) signal on a pin, simulating analog output.
+**Usage in DrosoMenu:**
+Controls the X axis actuator and the synchronization signal.
+The value (0–255) determines the actuator position or sync signal level.

+### `Serial.available()`
+Returns the number of bytes available to read from the serial buffer.
+**Usage in DrosoMenu:**
+Checks if a command has been sent from the host computer.

+### `Serial.read()`
+Reads incoming serial data (one byte at a time).
+**Usage in DrosoMenu:**
+Retrieves the command character sent by the host computer.

+### `Serial.println(message)`
+Sends a message back to the host computer, useful for status updates and debugging.
+**Usage in DrosoMenu:**
+Prints which position the DrosoMenu is moving to, aiding experiment monitoring.

+### `delay(milliseconds)`
+Pauses the program for a specified time (in milliseconds).
+**Usage in DrosoMenu:**
+Ensures actuators have time to reach their positions before the next movement or command.

+### `Serial.flush()`
+Clears the serial buffer, ensuring only the latest data is processed.
+**Usage in DrosoMenu:**
+Prevents old or unwanted commands from interfering with actuator control.

+---

+These functions together enable precise, real-time control of the DrosoMenu hardware, allowing for automated and synchronized experimental procedures

 ---